 The author, of "My Stroke of Insight" is a brain scientist who had a massive stroke when she was just 37.
 She lost her ability to do the things we take for granted like reading, writing, walking, and simply having memories.

-In “My Stroke of Insight,” she explains her experience of having the stroke, shares some fascinating facts about the brain, and includes some beautiful life lessons.
+In “My Stroke of Insight,” she explains her experience of having a stroke, shares some fascinating facts about the brain, and includes some beautiful life lessons.

 This heartwarming book taught me to have more patience and compassion for strangers, a fun way to combat negative self-talk, and it explored the human brain and spirituality and a fascinating way that left me in awe.
 It 100% spoke to my inner nerd!